IEEE-VIT/.github/profile/README.md

   <br>
   <b>It's the month of gratitude! 🫶</b>
   <br>Let's use this opportunity to give back to the open-source community!
-  <br>Contribute to our plethora of projects in a varity of domains <a href="https://www.youtube.com/watch?v=8SbUC-UaAxE" style="text-decoration:none">🦃</a> 🍁
+  <br>Contribute to our plethora of projects in a variety of domains <a href="https://www.youtube.com/watch?v=8SbUC-UaAxE" style="text-decoration:none">🦃</a> 🍁
 </div>